-So this Thursday, which is Thanksgiving by the way, focus on what’s good.
+So why not focus on what’s good?
 Tell us in the comments, tell yourself (set a timer for 1 minute and list all of the good things you can think of), or tell your family and friends over some turkey and pie.
 And then do it again next Thursday and again and again (but maybe skip the pie…)

 You know what’s good at Working Daughter?